stacks-network/stacks-core/docs/mutation-testing.md

 ## Steps
-1. be on source branch you would use for the PR.
+1. Be on source branch you would use for the PR.
-2. create diff file comparing this branch with the `develop` branch
+2. Create diff file comparing this branch with the `develop` branch
     ```sh
     git diff origin/develop..HEAD > git.diff
     ```
-3. clean up the diff file and create auxiliary files
+3. Clean up the diff file and create auxiliary files
    ```sh
     awk '
         /^diff --git/ {